 This year, an estimated 15,720 people of all ages (9,100 men and 6,620 women) in the United States will be diagnosed with CLL.
 Children are almost never diagnosed with CLL, but it is the most common type of leukemia diagnosed in adults.
 It is estimated that 4,600 deaths (2,800 men and 1,800 women) from CLL will occur this year.

-The survival rate of people with CLL varies widely according to the stage of the disease (see Staging ) and can range from about one year to more than 20 to 30 years.
-The overall five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of people with CLL is about 82%.
+The survival rate for people with CLL varies widely according to the stage of the disease (see Stages ) and can range from about one year to more than 20 to 30 years.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate of people with CLL is about 79%.